Skip to main content

 5. Mud Rubbing on Trees & Posts

-After wallowing, pigs rub themselves on solid objects.
+After wallowing, pigs rub against solid objects to remove mud and parasites.

 Look for:

-• Mud smeared on tree trunks, fence posts, or rocks
+• Mud smeared on tree trunks, posts, or rocks

 • Rub marks typically 30–60 cm above ground

-This is a very reliable indicator of regular pig movement.
+This is a high‑confidence indicator of regular pig movement.

 6. Carcasses & Predation Signs